nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 theories predict that both females and males evolved sex-specific movement patterns to optimize mating encounters (Mizumoto et al., 2017a;
 Mizumoto and Dobata, 2018; Reynolds, 2006).
 However, behavior after encounter is also critical to obtaining a partner in animal mating.
-In species with a high cost of mating, mates decide whether to select the encountered individual as a partner (refs).
-The decision criteria are based on a variety of factors, such as the frequency of mating encounters (refs).
-Thus, one can expect that changes in their random search can subsequently affect the decision-making process for mate choice.
+When the cost of mating is high, both females and males decide whether they accept or rejct the partner after they encounter each other (Courtiol et al., 2016).
+This choociness can incur a fitness cost even in monogamous animals because mating events are sequential in random mate search.
+Mate searchers may not revisit rejected parnters, and thus, rejecting mates increases the probability of dying before having reproduced (Etienne et al., 2014).
+The level of choosiness is highly variable according to species (e.g., (Edward and Chapman, 2011)), and theory predicts that it depends on a variety of factors, such as the frequency of mating encounters (Courtiol et al., 2016; Etienne et al., 2014).
+Thus, random search efficiency must subsequently affect the decision-making process for mate choice.
 For example, if mate searchers could not achieve the optimal movements due to physiological conditions, mate searchers would plastically adjust their subsequent mate choice after encounters.

 To study the plastic changes of random search, *Reticulitermes* termites